LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

 The file should contain a column with a header as the first row, and a list of postcodes for the remaining rows.
 It's recommended that you remove any additional data.

-Your file should look like the following (for however many postcodes there are).
+Your file should look like the following (for however many members there are).
 There is no need to count the postcodes, or aggregate them in any way.

 | Postcode |
 | -------- |